Ajidouraku Furikake Rice Seasoning from Marumiya

 How to use it?
-Simply sprinkle the flakes over hot cooked rice in a bowl.
+Simply sprinkle the flakes over a warm bowl of white rice.
 That’s it!

-Furikake has a long history and now has become one of the standard rice seasonings in Japan.
-Thus, supermarkets in Japan usually stock a great variety of Furikake rice seasonings.
+With a long history, Furikake now has become one of the most loved rice seasonings in Japan where most supermarkets carry a large variety of it.

-As for the manufacturers, “Marumiya (丸美屋)” produces products that have the largest share in Japan’s Furikake market and its flagship product “Noritama (のりたま)” is especially loved by Japanese.
+As for the manufacturers, “Marumiya (丸美屋)” holds the largest market share, and its flagship product “Noritama (のりたま)” has been a long-time favorite.

-In addition to Noritama, Marumiya’s “Sukiyaki (すきやき)” and “Ajidouraku (味道楽)” Furikake rice seasonings are also classics and have a lot of fans.
+In addition to Noritama Furikake, “Sukiyaki (すきやき)” and “Ajidouraku (味道楽)” flavors are also classics in Marumiya’s Furikake line and have a lot of fans.

-Since I wrote articles on Marumiya Noritama and Sukiyaki Furikake before, this time let me talk about the Ajidouraku Furikake.
+I introduced the Noritama and Sukiyaki Furikake before, so this time let me talk about the rest, Ajidouraku flavor.

 Marumiya Ajidouraku Furikake

-The main ingredient in the Ajidouraku Furikake is dried bonito flakes, and according to the logo, Marumiya Ajidouraku is Japan’s No.1 bonito-based Furikake rice seasoning.
+The main ingredient in Ajidouraku Furikake is “Katsuo-Bushi (かつお節)” or dried bonito flakes, and according to the logo, this Furikake is Japan’s No.1 bonito or skipjack tuna Furikake.

-In addition to bonito flakes, the Ajidouraku Furikake consists primarily of sweet egg flakes, shredded Nori (seaweed laver), and white sesame seeds.
+In addition to Katsuobushi flakes, this Furikake mainly consists of sweet egg bits, shredded nori (seaweed laver), and white sesame seeds.

-Finally, according to the ingredient list, Marumiya Ajidouraku Furikake is made with sesame seeds, dried bonito shavings, sugar, salt, hen’s egg, seasoned Nori seaweed, soy sauce, palm oil, wheat flour, Mirin sweet cooking rice wine, rapeseed oil, starch, extracts (bonito, yeast, chicken), soybean processed food, seaweed calcium, vegetable protein, soybean oil, sea lettuce, dairy products, margarine, smooth red bean paste, Matcha green tea powder, green laver, chicken, egg yolk oil, chicken fat, high-fructose corn syrup, reduced sugar syrup, yeast, milk sugar, dextrin, and flavor oil.
+Lastly, according to the ingredient list, this Marumiya Ajidouraku Furikake consists of sesame seeds, dried bonito shavings, sugar, salt, hen’s egg, seasoned nori, soy sauce, palm oil, wheat flour, mirin (sweet cooking rice wine), rapeseed oil, starch, extracts (bonito, yeast, chicken), processed soybeans, seaweed calcium, vegetable protein, soybean oil, sea lettuce, dairy products, margarine, smooth red bean paste, matcha green tea powder, green laver, chicken, egg yolk oil, chicken fat, high-fructose corn syrup, reduced sugar syrup, yeast, milk sugar, dextrin, and flavoring oil.